-Rifton TRAM Safe Patient Handling & Mobility Training Documents
+Rifton E-Pacer Safe Patient Handling & Mobility Training Documents

-The following documents have been compiled for providers, hospitals and long-term care facilities to use in the implementation of safe patient handling and movement programs with the Rifton TRAM.
+The following documents have been compiled for providers, hospitals and long-term care facilities to use in the implementation of safe patient handling and movement programs with the Rifton E-Pacer.

-TRAM Evaluation Form serves as a guide to help the clinician decide whether the Rifton TRAM is appropriate for a particular patient.
+E-Pacer Evaluation Form (pdf) serves as a guide to help the clinician decide whether the Rifton E-Pacer is appropriate for a particular patient.

-TRAM Employee Competency Checklist is for use after a E...
+E-Pacer Employee Competency Checklist (pdf) is for use after a E...